 Here’s what you need to know when posting a seasonal job:

 1. Know where to find help.
-You can find more than 300,000 freelancers, small businesses, flex and temp workers on Moonlighting with a wide range of skills.
-If you don’t immediately see someone in your area that is perfect for what you need, you can always post your job and let the Moonlighters come to you.
+You can find more than 550,000 freelancers, small businesses, flex and temp workers on Moonlighting with a wide range of skills.
+If you don’t immediately see someone in your area that is perfect for what you need, you can always post your job and we’ll help match you with great Moonlighters.

 2. Be clear about how long the job will last.
 When posting your job, include the seasonal nature in your description.
 But when talking to potential hires, ask them about their regular availability.
 You may find you like their work so much, you would want to work with them on a more regular basis.